PrzemyslawWozniakowski/GK_CMYK_separator_project3/README.md

 # GK_CMYKseparator_project3
-Simple program for converting images to 4 images in CMYK colors.
+Program for converting images to 4 images in CMYK colors for Computer Graphics course lab MINI 2019.

 Conertion rates of colors can be changes using Bezier curves.